110 systems found

 Digitizing company documents.
 Organizations looking to go paperless by digitizing paper records often seek a stand-alone document imaging application to help upload these records quickly, without having to manually scan them.
 Imaging applications are sometimes part of a larger integrated suite that offers additional tools for the tracking, storage and retrieval of these digital records.

 Securing sensitive records.
 Companies in certain industries are subject to government regulations that mandate how records are stored and accessed.
 These regulations often require organizations to keep both historical and current documents in a digital format, and to limit who can access them.
 These companies often seek document management applications that are designed to aid compliance, and include features such as audit trails and role-based permissions.
 Companies should also consider a virtual data room which offers more features and protections that standard document management systems lack.

 Organizing file systems.
 Many companies have difficulty finding and accessing files.
-For example, documents may be stored across multiple locations, including network drives, individual desktops and Web-based file-sharing platforms (e.g., Dropbox), which in some cases may violate company policies.
+For example, documents may be stored across multiple locations, including network drives, individual desktops and Web-based file sharing platforms (e.g., Dropbox), which in some cases may violate company policies.
 These buyers seek to unify document storage so employees can access documents both easily and securely.

 Many larger organizations often seek Enterprise Content Management (ECM) solutions, which are more comprehensive systems that often include records and digital asset management applications, among others.